autumn-mck/site-web-gen-java/project-sonar/index.md

 main().catch(console.error);
 ```

 You might have have noticed that the program still appears to be running, and you can no longer type in the terminal.
-You can press Ctrl + c when focused on the terminal to stop the currently running program at any time.
+You can press `Ctrl + c` when focused on the terminal to stop the currently running program at any time.

-2 Options:
+Next, we need to fetch the data.
+There are 2 options for this:
+ - Use a local copy of the file that we can parse
+ - Stream the data from the web and parse it as we receive it

-## Fetching a local copy of Project Sonar
+Both options are shown in this tutorial (See [Parsing a local copy of Project Sonar](#parsing-a-local-copy-of-project-sonar) and [Fetching and parsing an online version of Project Sonar](#fetching-and-parsing-an-online-version-of-project-sonar)).

+I'd probably reccommend using the local copy, as it does not depend on your internet connection's reliability, but it does require you to have the space to store the compressed file.

 Project Sonar's data can be found at <https://opendata.rapid7.com/sonar.fdns_v2/>.
-I'll be using the DNS 'A' records for this guide, but I'll be talking more about what the other items are later.
 Since we're using the A records, we need the file ending in `-fdns_a.json.gz`.
 Do note that the file is large (17gb) and be careful not to unzip it - uncompressed, it is over 200gb!

+## Parsing a local copy of Project Sonar
 Let's add a new function, `readFromFile`.

 ```